The Adult Elite Provincial Championship Program is one of the longest standing Darts Alberta programs.

 Members begin competing in this program at the zone level in Zone Qualifier Playoffs.
 Although it is likely more convenient to compete within your own zone, members do not have to compete in the zone where they reside.
 A series of 3 zone qualifier playoffs are held each year in each participating zone, typically during the months of November and December (annual deadline December 31), to qualify to compete at the Darts Alberta Elite Provincial Championship.
 Members may compete in one, two or all three rounds of the zone qualifier events, but all must be in the same zone.
 The format of the event consists of Round Robin play advancing to a double knockout.
 Players are issued points based on their finishing position each round.
 At the end of the three rounds, the points are tallied to determine the finishing position of each competitor in that zone.
 Individuals must be a member of DA/NDFC member in order to participate at any level of this program.

 Zone Qualifier Registration Fees:

 $30.00 per person (whether playing in 1, 2 or all 3 rounds)

-The Provincial Championship is typically held in Calgary (even years) or in Edmonton (odd years), always on the Saturday, Sunday and Monday of the Family Day Long Weekend.
+The Provincial Championship is always held on the Saturday, Sunday and Monday of the Family Day Long Weekend.

 A maximum of 80 men and 64 women are eligible to compete in the Elite Provincial Championship.
 Eligibility is determined by: